 Shopify shipping rates will vary for customers depending on where your inventory is located, the product weights and prices, shipping destinations, service selected, and much more.
 Here are some tips to optimize your Shopify shipping rates.

 Shopify grabs the exact rates from its carriers so you can charge customers the amount you incur to ship the order.
-You need to be on the Advanced Shopify plan to use real time shipping.
+You need to be on the Advanced Shopify plan to use real-time carrier rates shipping.

 A common reason for spending too much on shipping is when packing mistakes occur.
 Using too large of a box may end up costing more, while shipping an order in a box that’s too small may damage the goods inside.
 The size of your box should allow for little buffer room to add protective fillers.